A mother and her baby seek care from a healthcare provider, both part of the Akwaaba Health Project in the Eastern Region of Ghana

 Smiling school children in Africa

 Healthy Learners trains teachers to become school health workers (SHWs) who ensure timely diagnosis and treatment for school-aged children, reducing sickness and absenteeism.
 SHWs make preliminary diagnoses and triage decisions, treating mild conditions at school while making referrals to associated clinics for more severe conditions.
 The clinics, meanwhile, offer expedited care to those patients referred by SHWs.
-This collaborative approach results in better health outcomes, improved attendance, and a reduction in illness-related complications, all at an ongoing annual cost of less than $1.51 per child, less than ~1% of Zambia’s expenditure on education for primary school children.
+This collaborative approach results in better health outcomes, improved attendance, and a reduction in illness-related complications, all at an ongoing annual cost of less than USD 1.51 per child, less than ~1% of Zambia’s expenditure on education for primary school children.
 As of June 2024 Healthy Learners has trained over 4,000 SHW who serve more than 850,000 children across 480 public schools.

 Healthy Learners won the UBS Optimus Foundation COVID Prize competition in 2021 and helped Zambia to be one of the first countries on the continent to reopen schools safely.
 Healthy Learners is at a crucial inflection point with the model being adopted as policy by the Ministry of Education of Zambia, which concurrently established a School Health and Nutrition Department responsible for supporting the scale-up and management of the program.